 Upcoming Franz Ferdinand Tour Dates & Concerts

-Oops, no Franz Ferdinand events are currently scheduled in United Kingdom.
+Oops, Franz Ferdinand doesn't currently have any events scheduled.
 Get an ALERT when new shows are announced near you!

 Superb gig, sleek and stylish stage set up - set was maybe a little too short considering the amount of material they have behind them.
 Great misx of old favourites and new songs kept London rocking, I forgot about how many hits they have had!
 They're definitely one of those band who are even better on the stage than in the studio.
 Always well worth seeing Welcome back Franz - loving the new album!